syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Layout-Customizations.md

 ---
 layout: post
 title: Popup Layouts | SfPopupLayout |Xamarin.Android | Syncfusion
-description: Learn here all about Layout Customization support with Syncfusion Xamarin.Android popuplayout control, its elements and more.
+description: Learn here all about Layout Customization support with Syncfusion Xamarin.Android popup layout control, its elements and more.
 platform: Xamarin.Android
 control: SfPopupLayout
 documentation: ug
 ---

-# Layout Customizations in Xamarin.Android popuplayout
+# Layout Customizations in Xamarin.Android popup layout

 The SfPopupLayout supports two types of [SfPopupLayout.PopupView.AppearanceMode](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.Android.PopupLayout.AppearanceMode.html).
 By default,`AppearanceMode.OneButton` is set.
 You can change the appearance of the SfPopupLayout by using the `SfPopupLayout.PopupView.AppearanceMode` property.